Generic Tool for Sensitivity and Dependency Analysis (GT SDA)

 - In the Optimization, when the number of allowed function calls (budget) is limited, knowing what features are less important allows for not changing them in the optimization process.
 Reducing the number of variables by not considering features that have little effect on the dependency, one can do more optimization iterations with the same budget, possibly acquiring better solution.

-The goal is to create disk of a minimal mass that would satisfy given mechanical and stability constraints.
-The disc’s geometry is parameterized and may be represented as a vector of 9 numbers (3 thickneses and 6 radiuses)
+The goal is to create a disk with a minimal mass that would satisfy given mechanical and stability constraints.
+The disc’s geometry is parameterized and may be represented as a vector of 9 numbers (3 thicknesses and 6 radiuses):